Databases - E

 This collection includes the full-text of English, French and German titles held at Castle Corvey in Germany.
 The collection and archive of writing is representative of British Romantic, early Victorian writing and of Continental Romanticism, the Corvey Collection is unmatched.
 The collection holds a number of rare titles as well as historically neglected and marginalized authors whose lives and works have become the subjects of scholarly recovery during recent decades.

 |European Patent Office|

-A bibliographic database for European works that relate to the Americas.
-The database contains more than 32,000 entries and is a comprehensive guide to printed records about the Americas written in Europe before 1750.
+A bibliographic database that provides a comprehensive guide to printed records about the Americas written in Europe before 1750.

-This resource is available through Department of Accountancy and Finance.
-Please contact the department for access information.
+This resource is available through the Department of Accountancy and Finance.
+Contact the department for access information.
 EventStream is a SAS® for Windows application that helps researchers use the Thomson Reuters Datastream database.
-EventStream provides the user with a simple yet flexible and powerful way to download equity security returns data, with corresponding Datastream Global Total Market index returns, prepare them for Eventus, and write the Eventus statements to analyze the data.
+EventStream provides the user with a way to download equity security returns data, with corresponding Datastream Global Total Market index returns, prepare them for Eventus, and write the Eventus statements to analyze the data.

-This resource is available through Department of Accountancy and Finance.
-Please contact the department for access information.
+This resource is available through the Department of Accountancy and Finance.
+Contact the department for access information.
 Eventus provides event-orientated data retrieval and performs event study estimation and testing using the CRSP stock database.